GoogleCloudPlatform/professional-services-data-validator/README.md

 ```

-User can change above YAML file if new_york_citibike table is stored in datasets that have different names in the source and target systems.
-Once the file is changed and stored, following command executes the configuration stored in a file:
+You can now edit the YAML file if, for example, the `new_york_citibike` table is stored in datasets that have different names in the source and target systems.
+Once the file is updated and saved, the following command runs the new validation:
 ```
 data-validation run-config -c citibike.yaml
 ```